- Home

 Diagnosis of Mitral Valve Disease in Cavaliers

 The first stage in diagnosing mitral valve disease in Cavalier King Charles Spaniels is to take your dog to the vet for a physical examination.
-Your vet will listen to your pet’s heart with a stethoscope (auscultation) and may refer your dog to a veterinary cardiologist.
+Your vet will listen to your pet’s heart with a stethoscope (auscultation) and will run further tests if a murmur is heard.

-An ultrasound examination (echocardiogram) and electrocardiograms (ECGs) can be used to determine how well the heart is functioning.
+An ultrasound examination (echocardiogram) and electrocardiogram (ECG) can be used to determine how well the heart is functioning.
 They may also order chest X-rays to check whether the heart is enlarged and if there is any fluid in the lungs.
 This will allow your vet to assess how far the disease has progressed and decide on the best course of treatment.

 Treatment of Mitral Valve Disease in Cavaliers

-The treatment of mitral heart disease typically involves the use of drugs and other lifestyle changes to help increase the heart’s efficiency.
-Medication can include ACE inhibitors to lower blood pressure, diuretics to remove excess fluid, and beta-blockers to lower blood pressure.
+The treatment of mitral valve disease typically involves the use of drugs and lifestyle changes to help increase the heart’s efficiency.
+Medication can include ACE inhibitors to lower blood pressure, diuretics to remove excess fluid, and beta-blockers to lower blood pressure and lower heart rate.
 Restricting your dog’s sodium intake and exercise levels can also play a part.

 These treatments all focus on managing the symptoms of mitral valve disease rather than treating the condition itself.
 However, they can still delay the onset of heart failure for years and ensure that your dog lives a long and happy life.